 Our first stop was a “get to know you” stop with eats and drinks at Bolivar Restaurant.

 The beer beverage is a mix of Colombian Soda and Aguila Beer.
-It has a cream soda beer taste to it and was tasty.
-I’m not a beer drinker generally and I could have had more of this if I was spending the evening here. (wink)
+It had a cream soda beer taste to it and was tasty.
+I’m not a beer drinker generally, and I could have had more of this if I was spending the evening here. (wink)

 Charlotte Bakery – meat stuffed inside flaky, buttery dough with avocado cilantro sauce.
 Get here early because they sell out fast.

 (I also learned that I’ve been pronouncing empanada wrong all my life.
 Thanks Richie for correcting me!)

 There is a Chinese saying that translates to “My eyes are larger than my mouth” and I experienced just that on this tour.

 As Richie says “there comes the point when you are going to hit the wall, and you can’t eat anymore.
 Let me know, and I’ll get you a doggy bag”.